caioaamaral/sdl2_vendor/3rd-party-licenses.md

 # Open Source Documentation for SDL2 Vendor

-This product contains parts of the following open source components
+## This product contains parts of the following open source components

-## Overview

 **Name:** SDL2 CMake modules